No products in the cart.

 OPTIONAL SUPPLIES:

-- Print our free leaf-match templates or draw your own leaves
+Print our free leaf matching cards or draw your own leaves.

-Download our free leaf activity kit, and print the leaf-halves template page.
-Cut the mini pages apart, then you can color as we did (and let them dry if necessary) or use them as is.
+Download our free leaf activity kit, and print the matching cards page.
+Cut the cards apart, then you can color as we did (and let them dry if necessary) or use them as is.

 We used watercolors to create pretty washed leaves in bright fall colors, but you can color yours any way you’d like.
 Using black in the negative space would be a great variation!

-Use a hole punch to make holes at the top of each leaf half-page.
+Use a hole punch to make holes at the top of each leaf half card.

 We used a one-eighths-inch hole punch, so our paper strips were just a little thinner in width than that.

 Thread your leaf pages onto the strips.
-You can thread them so they stack in order, or mix up the half pages.
+You can thread them so they stack in order or mix up the halved cards.
 Just make sure all the silhouetted halves are on one side, and the dotted outlines are on the other.

 Once all your half pages have been threaded onto the strips, use a glue gun to glue down the open ends to the cardboard.
-This creates rings that will allow you to flip your pages again and again.
+This creates rings that will allow you to flip your cards back and forth repeatedly.

 This is a great indoor tabletop fall activity that you can pair with a practically zero-prep leaf scavenger hunt (using the same free printable!) for a complimentary outdoor experience.